Partly Sunny With a High Near 65

 Sunday

-Isolated showers and thunderstorms.
-Mostly sunny, with a high near 74.
+Isolated showers and thunderstorms after noon.
+Mostly sunny, with a high near 76.
 Breezy.
+Chance of precipitation is 20%.

 Sunday Night